 Review of LIV Envie Advanced

-The Liv Envie is the most expensive bike is our roundup.
-But, its stiff, advanced-grade composite carbon frame and high-end Shimano and Giant components might make its price tag worth the boosts in performance for serious riders.
+The Liv Envie is the most expensive bike in our roundup.
+But its stiff, advanced-grade composite carbon frame and high-end Shimano and Giant components might make its price tag worth the boosts in performance for serious riders.

-The LIV Envie advanced uses an Advanced-grade composite carbon frame.
+The LIV Envie Advanced uses a high-end composite carbon frame.

 Advanced-grade composite carbon is a high-end version of a carbon bike frame.
 Its construction makes the LIV Envie stiffer and lighter than similar bikes.
 Carbon is an ideal choice of frame material for road bikes, lending to the bike’s overall weight and strength and also boosting power-transfer ability.
 The bike’s advanced-grade composite carbon, though, boosts its price tag over regular carbon frames.

-The LIV’s components target serious riders who want to race on the road.
-With reliable Shimano and Giant components and a frame that’s built for power and movement, the LIV Envie advanced is a bike that professionals or those in training might benefit from using.
+The LIV’s components target serious riders looking for a race bike.
+With reliable Shimano and Giant components and a frame that’s built for power and movement, the LIV Envie Advanced is a bike that professionals or those in training might benefit from using.

 Expert Opinions